 The Max Planck Institute for Astronomy

 How do stars and planets form?
 What can we learn about planets orbiting stars other than the Sun?
+Do any other planets host life?
 How do galaxies form, and how have they changed in the course of cosmic history?

 Those are the central questions guiding the work of the scientists and engineers at the Max Planck Institute for Astronomy (MPIA) in Heidelberg.
 The institute was founded in 1967, and it is one of roughly 80 institutes of the Max Planck Society, Germany's largest organizations for basic research.